 Bend Shed

 Named for its distinctive roof shape and location in Bend, OR.
-The Bend Shed was built as a Detached Accessory Dwelling Unit (DADU) in the rear yard of a traditional bungalow-style home.
-The backyard cottage/urban cabin serves as a retreat for the owner's family, offering a modern take on the area's architectural vernacular.
+The Bend Shed was built as a Detached Accessory Dwelling Unit (DADU) in the rear yard of a 100 yr old bungalow-style home.
+This quasi backyard cottage/urban cabin doubles as a retreat for the owner's family and as a rental the other times of the year.

-The Bend Shed successfully merges modern design with regional materials and forms, creating a contemporary yet contextual retreat for its owners.
-The result is a thoughtful and efficient space that celebrates light, embraces the local landscape, and adds a unique yet contextual infill dwelling to the neighborhood.
+The Bend Shed successfully merges modern design with regional materials and design vernacular, creating a contemporary yet contextual retreat for its owners.
+The result is a thoughtful and efficient space that celebrates light, embraces the local landscape, and adds a unique yet fitting infill dwelling to the neighborhood.

 Credits: